-To find the best headphones under Rs.3000 we spend over 1 week testing different aspects of the headphone.
-To do justice to the audio testing we partnered with Rontek, a company with over 20 years’ of experience in manufacturing high quality audio amplification systems and loudspeakers.
+To best find the best headphones under Rs.3000 we had spent over 1-week testing different aspects of the headphone.
+To do justice to the audio testing we partnered with Rontek, a company with over 20 years of experience in manufacturing high-quality audio amplification systems and loud speakers.
 At Rontek we measured the sound quality of each headphone subjectively & objectively.

-Our search for the best headphones started with an initial list of 30,000 headphones, from Amazon and Flipkart.
+When we last reviewed headphones under Rs.3000, we started with an initial list of 30,000 headphones, from Amazon and Flipkart.
 We started by removing all headphones with poor ratings and reviews.
 We finally selected the most highly reviewed and highly rated headphones online today.

 How we tested?

-For headphones, we give sound reproduction a high weightage but we also focus on the smaller things like comfort of the headphone, durability of the headphones and cables, sweat resistance, noise isolation and warranty.
+For headphones, we give sound reproduction a high weight but we also focus on the smaller things like the comfort of the headphone, durability of the headphones and cables, sweat resistance, noise isolation and warranty.